-655. APOCRYPHAL AND PSEUDEPIGRAPHIC BOOKS.
+655. APOCRYPHAL AND PSEUDEPICRAPHIC BOOKS.
 This course is a study regarding the date, general contents, writers, defenders, rejectors and reasons for exclusion from the canon of these classes of books.
 It consists of lectures by the professor and research and oral reports by the students.
 All the known books in this category are examined.
 Elective, two hours, fall semester, even-numbered years.

-556. PARABLES.
+656. PARABLES.
 In the course an investigation is first made of parabolic teaching in general.
 Then a particular and extended study of the parables of the Old and New Testaments is undertaken.
 Finally special attention is given to the often neglected prophetic aspect of the parables of our Lord.
 The course consists of lectures, research and theses.
-Open to third and fourth year and graduate students only.
-Elective, two hours, spring semester, even-numbered vears.
+Elective, two hours, spring semester, even-numbered years.
+Professor Pentecost.